thiagomajesk/thiagomajesk/README.md

 ## 👋 About me

 Hello there!
-I'm Thiago, a self-declared "Software Craftsman", "Problem Solver" and "Master of None" who likes pop culture, games, and cinema in general.
+I'm Thiago, a self-declared "Problem Solver" and "Master of None" who likes pop culture, games, and cinema in general.

  - 💻 Currently working on some exciting Elixir projects <br/>